 Getting around in Istanbul

-Public transport in Istanbul is pretty efficient and affordable.
-An Istanbulkart allows fare payment on services such as buses, ferries and trains.
+Public transport in Istanbul is efficient and affordable.
+An Istanbulkart allows fare payment on services such as buses, metro, ferries and trams, making it easy to navigate the city without a car.

 Weather in Istanbul